pedromedeiros1008/pedromedeiros1008/README.md

 - I've been imporving my HTML and CSS skills

 ### Some random facts about me
-- I speak Portuguese, English and I'm learning French
+- I speak Portuguese, English, I'm learning French
 - I'm addicted to coffee
 - I really like reading